SolaceProducts/event-management-agent/README.md

 There are essentially 2 main modes of deployment:

-* SC Connected: The Runtime Agent connects to the runtime region and can be controlled remotely via Event Portal
+* SC Connected: The Event Management Agent connects to the runtime region and can be controlled remotely via Event Portal

-* Stand-alone: The Runtime Agent is controlled via the REST API and results must be uploaded manually.
+* Stand-alone: The Event Management Agent is controlled via the REST API and results must be uploaded manually.

 ## Running a scan

 ### REST interface

-The Runtime Agent includes a REST API that allows the user to initiate a scan.
+The Event Management Agent includes a REST API that allows the user to initiate a scan.
 Each plugin requires its own custom set of authentication and identification attributes that must be supplied by the user.

 See [REST Documentation](docs/rest.md) for additional information